25 Items I Can’t Homeschool Without

 • Audio recording - record yourself reading stories so they can go back and read along independently.
 Or record your kid reading.

-11. Packing Tape
+Tape

-This works great for fixing books if when pages tear.
+Packing tape works great for fixing books if when pages tear.
 I typically keep some Scotch packing tape around.

-• Seriously, This is one of my new FAVORITE Things!!
-I use these for my All About Reading curriculum manipulatives (see in this article).
 These are like pockets that keep any game pieces from falling out.
-And, they are so heavy-duty that they actually don’t need to be reinforced - unlike others I have bought.
+They are so heavy-duty that they actually don’t need to be reinforced - unlike others I have bought.

-13. Dry Erase Markers
+Dry Erase Markers

-1. Adult scissors for sure!
+Get these for sure!
 SEVERAL pairs - I like the ones that are “titanium.”

 Need I explain?
 I love how easy glue sticks are - BUTTTTT….my kids leave the tops off all the time and they dry up.
 So, they are NOT very economical in the long run.

-18. Craft glue
+Craft glue

 This comes in handy because it’s stronger than regular school glue.
 However, it isn’t necessary unless you’re working with materials that need a stronger glue (think art projects).

-19. 3-Ring Binders
+3-Ring Binders

-I use so many of these, in various sizes, for holding books, copies, etc.
+I use so many of these, in various sizes, for holding books, copies, etc. Thankfully they can be reused for a long time for various resources.

-• ones with brads
+• Folders with brads

 Some simple 1x3-inch labels can go a long way in helping organize your supplies.
 Use them to label drawers, notebooks, etc. They are great to have around!